-Cheap talk, defined as non-binding and cost-free communication prior to interaction without altering the underlying payoff structure~\cite{crawford1998survey,feldhaus2016more,andersson2012credible,gintis2001costly,nowak2006evolutionary,han2016emergence,duong2021cost}, presents a fundamental theoretical conundrum for the emergence of cooperation.
-This approach is ubiquitous in human social life, ranging from verbally promising in team collaboration to expressing reliability in business activity.
-Empirical studies consistently show that while cheap talk can transiently boost cooperation in one-shot interactions, it generally fails to sustain as interactions proceed unless in repeated games~\cite{arechar2017m,duffy2002actions,balliet2010communication}.
-Crucially, however, repeated scenarios are not exhaustive in real-world interactions; moreover, cheap talk is common in real-world one-off interactions---such as decentralised online exchanges, social media communications and informal negotiations---especially with the widespread adoption of social media.
-In fact, we recently proposed a two-stage evolutionary game model as an insightful perspective, showing how cheap talk effectively sustains cooperation in one-shot scenarios by mediating local interactions~\cite{song2025network}.
+Cheap talk, defined as non-binding and cost-free communication prior to interaction without altering the underlying payoff structure~\cite{crawford1998survey,feldhaus2016more,andersson2012credible,gintis2001costly,nowak2006evolutionary,han2016emergence,duong2021cost}, presents a fundamental theoretical conundrum for the emergence of cooperation. \tr{Since signals are costless, standard game theory predicts rational individuals will deceive if profitable, rendering communication meaningless and defection prevailing.
+Paradoxically, this approach is ubiquitous and effective in human social life, ranging from verbally promising in team collaboration to expressing reliability in business activity.
+However, laboratory evidence consistently shows that while cheap talk can initially boost cooperation in one-shot interactions, this effect decays over time unless the interactions are repeated~\cite{arechar2017m,duffy2002actions,balliet2010communication}.}

+\tr{Consequently, it is crucial to understand the effect of cheap talk in one-shot scenarios without the influence of reputation.
+Moreover, this is highly relevant today, as one-off interactions are increasingly common in the modern world, such as anonymous crowd-sourcing, ad-hoc gig economy tasks, and single-use digital transactions where long-term reputations are absent.
+To address this, we recently proposed a two-stage evolutionary game model as an insightful perspective, showing how cheap talk effectively sustains cooperation in one-shot scenarios by mediating local spatial interactions~\cite{song2025network}.}